saurookadook/kafka-course/JS/lab9/exercise.md

 You can use the model on this same folder `DisasterValue.asvc`

 4- Create a register_schema script that actually registers the schema into the schema registry.
 I recommend using @kafkajs/confluent-schema-registry.
-The subject will end up being `namespace.name`.
+The subject will end up being `namespace.name`. _(for example, `"com.honolulu.model.DisasterValue"`)_
 Validate by hitting its REST endpoint

 5- Create a DisasterProducer that sends DisasterValues into the disasters topic.
 You can use KafkaAvro client that specifies the URL for the Schema Registry